-Students and staff are able to review University's Emergency Response Plans in our Mass Notification App called Punch Alert.
+Students and staff can review University's Emergency Response Plans in our Mass Notification App called STOPit.
 Students and staff must first download the App to their Smart Phone.
 These plans provide the student and staff member's the following response to:

 - Accidents

 - Accidents

 - Bomb Threat

 - Building or Facilities Incidents

-- Chemical Spill or Hazardous Material Incident
+- Chemical Spill or Hazardous

+Material Incident

 - Civil Disturbance

 - Crime or Threatening Incident

 - Cyber Attack

 - Dangerous Animal

 - Dangerous Person or Incident